Meanders Abroad

 I had initially figured that overseas trips of any sort wouldn’t likely be part of my retirement plans.
 I had done quite a few over the years as part of my job, although there were a few destinations that I still wanted to experience and enjoy.

-It wasn’t until I got into motorcycling post retirement that a new interest in overseas travel emerged, with the opportunities to do motorcycle tours abroad.
-That sounded interesting.
+It wasn’t until I got into motorcycling post retirement (2005) that a new interest in overseas travel emerged, with the opportunities to do motorcycle tours abroad.

 India Nepal and Bhutan